orocos/orocos_kinematics_dynamics/orocos_kdl/src/chainhdsolver_vereshchagin_doc.md

 | 0 | 0 | 0 | 1 | 0 | 0 |
 | 0 | 0 | 0 | 0 | 1 | 0 |
 | 0 | 0 | 0 | 0 | 0 | 1 |
+(note that elements in the third column are all zeros, meaning z-linear constraint is deactivated)

 **beta** =
 |   |